dktn/ch-otp-task/README.md

 ### 4.4 TODO list

 1. Add protection against incorrect setups, for example with nodes started on "busy" ports.
-2. Check the suspicious behaviour (hanging system) in some very rare cases for small delay times - possibly a bug in High Sierra or distributed-process itself (currently can't reproduce the problem).
-3. Terminating all slaves takes significant amount of time - investigate.
+2. Terminating all slaves takes significant amount of time - investigate.

 ### 4.5 Ideas:
 - The system is now designed with possible delays in mind.
 Make it possible to work well with permanent failures of nodes or processes.